FedCache: A Knowledge Cache-driven Federated Learning Architecture for Personalized Edge Intelligence: Preliminary and Motivation

 For Parameters Interaction-based Architecture (PIA), each client periodically uploads locally-trained model parameters to the server and updates the local model with the server-downloaded model parameters obtained from aggregating local models.
 In PFL with PIA, clients tend to upload only part of its model parameters to preserve local adaptation capabilities \cite{mills2021multi,jin2022personalized}.
 Therefore, filtered parameters aggregation weighted by local sample numbers is performed on the server side, that is:

 where $filter(\cdot)$ filters out partial on-device model parameters to be uploaded to the server, and $W^*$ represents the aggregated model parameters on the server.

 Although PIA can preserve the personalization capabilities of on-device models by filtering model parameters, transmitting large-scale parameters for aggregation is still too costly for devices with limited communication resources \cite{tak2020federated,sattler2021cfd}.
-Besides, PIA requires strong homogeneity of on-device model architectures during the aggregation process, which is difficult to realize for heterogeneous devices with differentiated hardware-related constraints \cite{diao2021heterofl,lim2020federated}.
+Moreover, PIA demands a high degree of homogeneity among on-device model architectures during the aggregation process, which is hard to achieve in edge intelligence scenarios where heterogeneous devices with various hardware-related constraints are prevalent \cite{diao2021heterofl,lim2020federated}.